korbu/Obsidian/Rob's Programming Notes/C++/C++ Move Semantics/Chapter 01.md

 ![image-09.png](image-09.png)

 ==This== is possible because since C++11, we can implement special behavior for getting a value that is no longer needed.
 The compiler can signal this fact because it knows that right after performing the `push_back()` call, the temporary object `s+s` will be destroyed.
 So, ==we call a different implementation of `push_back()` provided for the case when the caller no longer needs that value.== As we can see, the effect is an optimized implementation of copying a string where we no longer need the value: instead of creating an individual deep copy, we copy both the size and the pointer to the memory.
-However, that shallow copy is not enough; ==we also modify the temporary object `s+s` by setting the size to `0` and assigning the `nullptr` as new value.== Essentially, `s+s` is modiﬁed so that it gets the state of an empty string.
-The important point is that <mark>it no longer owns its memory.== And that is important because we still have a third step in this statement.
+However, that shallow copy is not enough; ==we also modify the temporary object `s+s` by setting the size to `0` and assigning the `nullptr` as the new value.== Essentially, `s+s` is modiﬁed so that it gets the state of an empty string.
+The important point is that ==it no longer owns its memory.== And that is important because we still have a third step in this statement.

-3. At the end of the statement, <mark>the temporary string `s+s` is destroyed because we no longer need it==.
-However, because the temporary string is no longer the owner of the initial memory, <mark>the destructor will not free this memory.==
+3. At the end of the statement, ==the temporary string `s+s` is destroyed because we no longer need it==.
+However, because the temporary string is no longer the owner of the initial memory, ==the destructor will not free this memory.==

 ![image-10.png](image-10.png)

-<mark>Essentially, we optimize the copying so that we move the ownership of the memory for the value of `s+s` to its copy in the vector.==
+==Essentially, we optimize the copying so that we move the ownership of the memory for the value of `s+s` to its copy in the vector.==

-This is all done automatically by using a compiler that can signal that an object is about to die, so that we can use new implementations to copy a string value that steals the value from the source. <mark>It is not a technical move; it is a semantic move implemented by technically moving the memory for the value from the source string to its copy.==
+This is all done automatically by using a compiler that can signal that an object is about to die, so that we can use new implementations to copy a string value that steals the value from the source. ==It is not a technical move; it is a semantic move implemented by technically moving the memory for the value from the source string to its copy.==

 5. The next statement is the statement we modiﬁed for the C++11 version.
 Again, we insert `s` into `coll`, but the statement has changed by calling `std::move()` for the string `s` that we insert: